coltnguyen/CPSC571-GeneExpression/README.md

 To run the models, simply execute the corresponding Python script in the `Models` folder.
 The scripts will load the data, preprocess it, apply the feature selection method (if applicable), and perform the K-fold cross-validation.

-The results of the model evaluations, including accuracy, precision, recall, F1-score, and AUC, will be printed to the console.
+The results of the model evaluations, including accuracy, precision, recall, F1-score, and AUC, will be printed to the console for the Deep Forest, Random Forest, Neural Network, and K-Nearest Neighbours models.